Lisboa has several bars specialising in ginjinha – the morello cherry brandy.

 The bars specialising in ginjinha serve it “com” (with) or “sem” (without) the morello cherries.
 You get a surprising but not unpleasant bitter taste.
 This kills some of the sweetness in the mouth.

-The most famous bar selling ginjinha is A Ginjinha, in the Largo de São Domingos.
-It is to the right of the theatre Dona Maria II.
-Said to have opened in 1840.
-The painted panels extolling the virtues of the drink are more recent, probably dating from the 1920s or 1930s.
+The most famous and popular bar selling ginjinha in Lisbon is A Ginjinha, in the Largo de São Domingos.
+This is to the right of the theatre Dona Maria II.
+It is said to have opened in 1840 although the painted panels extolling the virtues of the drink are more recent.
+They probably date from the 1920s or 1930s.

 Article by Steve English